Clayton, Missouri: Higher education

-The city is home to Fontbonne University and Concordia Seminary of the Lutheran Church–Missouri Synod.
-A portion of Washington University's Danforth Campus, the South 40, is located in eastern Clayton and primarily consists of student housing.
+Clayton is home to Concordia Seminary of the Lutheran Church–Missouri Synod, located near DeMun.
+Additionally, a portion of Washington University's Danforth Campus, the South 40, is located in eastern Clayton and primarily consists of student housing.
 Washington University's West Campus is located in downtown Clayton and houses offices for the library, information technology, and other university departments.
-In 2007, Washington University acquired its South Campus in the DeMun neighborhood which is used primarily by intramural and club sports programs in addition to community theater groups.
+In 2007, Washington University acquired the former home of Christian Brothers College High School in the DeMun neighborhood.
+Now known as the South Campus, is used primarily by intramural and club sports programs in addition to community theater groups.

+Previously, the city was home to Fontbonne University until it shuttered at the end of the 2025 academic year.

 Primary and secondary schools

 The city's public schools are operated by the School District of Clayton.
 Its three public elementary schools are Glenridge Elementary School in the Moorlands neighborhood, Captain Elementary School in the DeMun neighborhood, and Meramec Elementary School in Davis Place.
 These schools feed into Wydown Middle School on Wydown Boulevard which in turn feeds into Clayton High School, next to Shaw Park near downtown Clayton.
 In 2021 the district's enrollment was 2,412 students.

 Several of Clayton's elementary schools have been closed or repurposed.
+Bellevue School served one year as the Seventh Grade Center and was ultimately sold, demolished, and replaced with a medical office building connected to St. Mary's Hospital across Bellevue Avenue.
 Gay School is now the Clayton Family Center; Maryland School has been repurposed into a Centene training center; DeMun School burned in a fire and was replaced by Ralph M. Captain Elementary; and, after Brown v.
 Board of Education abolished segregated schools, Crispus Attucks School in downtown Clayton was demolished and replaced with an office building.

 Public libraries

-St. Louis County Library operates the Mid-County Branch in Clayton, which was rebuilt and reopened on September 4, 2020.
+The St. Louis County Library operates the Mid-County Branch in Clayton, which was rebuilt and reopened on September 4, 2020.